filnik/workshop-android-testing/README.md

    Pippo rolls the dice and he hits "1, 2" the system responds: "Pippo rolls 1, 2.
 Pippo moves from 60 to 63.
 Pippo Wins!!" and Pippo's marker is moved in the board according to the viewModel changes
+   Optional: the "Pippo Wins!!" text is in a Dialog.
+You need also to unit test the Dialog opening and appearance
    ```

 2. Winning with the exact dice shooting